 On the Road

-Prior to starting the trip, record the starting odometer reading on the trip sheet and familiarize yourself with the vehicle's controls.
+Prior to departure, record the starting odometer reading on the request form and familiarize yourself with the vehicle's controls.
 Drivers must obey all traffic regulations.
 Smoking is not permitted in WIU vehicles.
 The transportation of alcohol or illegal drugs is not permitted in WIU vehicle.
 Operating WIU vehicles while taking prescription drugs that may interfere with driving ability is not permitted.
 The use of radar detecting devices is not permitted in WIU vehicles.
 Spouses or other non-university personnel are not permitted to ride in WIU vehicles without vice presidential approval for the trip.
 Transporting guest performers, clinicians, etc., is allowable.

 Drivers should refuel at the Transportation Services facility whenever possible.
 When refueling a vehicle, please follow these important safety rules.
 Turn off the engine, do not smoke, do not use a cell phone, and do not re-enter the vehicle during refueling.
 The engine oil should be checked at every fuel stop.
 When using the WIU fuel credit card, always get a receipt.
 If cash or a personal credit card is used for gasoline or pre-authorized vehicle repairs, please submit the receipt, along with the driver's name and WIU employee ID number to Transportation Services for reimbursement.
 After the reimbursement is processed, Business Services will deposit it directly into your checking account.